siemens/jailhouse/Documentation/debug-output.md

 Similar to the hypervisor configuration, a zero value for con-divider will skip initialisation of the UART interface.

-con-clock_reg and con-gate_nr are currently only available on ARM 8250 only.
+con-clock-reg and con-gate-nr are currently only available on ARM 8250.

 On X86, VGA output is not available for inmates.